AvinoamNukrai/N-Queens-AI-Solver/README.md

 Results and Evaluation:
 Our results indicate that both algorithms are highly effective but exhibit different strengths depending on the scenario.
 The Min-Conflict Heuristic excels in rapid convergence to a solution with fewer computational resources for smaller to moderatesized boards.
 In contrast, the Genetic Algorithm stands out in its ability to handle larger problem sizes due to its evolutionary search mechanisms that effectively explore more extensive search spaces.
+A glimpse to our results:

 ![image](https://github.com/user-attachments/assets/66544cb4-391c-4a32-bc17-46b8081a5d49)